 Delray Beach is a true gem but it is not without issues.
 Unfortunately the administrative infrastructure has not kept up with the revival of the City's fortunes.
 The financial system software was originally introduced in the 1980s and many policies and procedures are outdated, do not exist or have not been routinely followed.
 Procurement and internal controls have been particular problem areas.
 The challenge will be to bring the City's internal operations to a level commensurate with its very successful downtown.
 The good news is the elected officials and staff is fully supportive of making the necessary changes.
-They also realize making these course corrections will not be quick or easy.

 Secondly, the City's resources are limited and have been since the beginning of the Great Recession.
 The City's current pension system is not sustainable.
 It is currently funded at 59% which translates into being underfunded by approximately \$120,000,000.
-The police and fire have not had raises for the past seven years.
-The police contract expired September 30, 2013 and the firefighters' contract expires September 30, 2014.
-The existing resources will need to be managed carefully and some changes made.